-The VPL-GTZ380 achieves the full DCI-P3 color space that's 1.35 times wider than the sRGB 93% achieved by other projectors.
+The VPL-GTZ380/P achieves the full DCI-P3 color space that's 1.35 times wider than the sRGB 93% achieved by other projectors.
 An additional red laser diode dramatically expands color volume, with none of the brightness loss common to other high-end models that use a built-in color filter.
-The immense color accuracy of the VPLGTZ380 makes it a compelling choice for environments such as art galleries and museums.
+The immense color accuracy of the VPLGTZ380/P makes it a compelling choice for environments such as art galleries and museums.

-Ideal for CG Even more virtually real Authentic night scenes Latest graphics processing The VPL-GTZ380 supports dual 4K The additional infrared laser source technology displays up to 4K 120Hz 60Hz 3D signals to accommodate makes the VPL-GTZ380 ideal for RGB 4:4:4 10-bit images with just two today's demanding VR, industrial pilot training and rescue simulation Display Port cables. design and visualization applications. applications using night vision.
+Ideal for CG Even more virtually real Authentic night scenes Latest graphics processing technology displays up to 4K 120Hz RGB 4:4:4 10-bit images with just two Display Port cables.
+The VPL-GTZ380/P supports dual 4K 60Hz 3D signals to accommodate today's demanding VR, industrial design and visualization applications.
+The additional infrared laser source makes the VPL-GTZ380/P ideal for pilot training and rescue simulation applications using night vision.